nofarmordehai/song-lyrics-similarity-matrix/README.md

 I spent last night writing this notebook and creating matrices for different songs for fun :) try it.

-not my idea of course ;) google it!
+Not my idea of course ;) google it!